davidhay25/actnow/input/pagecontent/reference-implementation.md

 Under development.
 For the meantime, use the [FHIR validation](#fhir-validation) endpoints described below.

 ### Submission endpoint
-An endpoint that receives a bundle and saves the data in the server (assuming that it passes validation).
+An endpoint that receives a transaction bundle and saves the data in the server (assuming that it passes validation).
 Once successfully saved, the patient can be retrieved in the User Interface, and the resources and references examined.

 Under development.